hal/docs/recipes/domain-on-single-machine.md

     [Host Controller] 13:52:12,494 INFO  [org.jboss.as.domain] (Host Controller Service Threads - 28) JBAS010918: Registered remote slave host "slave.local", WildFly 8.2.0.Final "Tweek"

-This means the domain including both “hosts” (aka ‘master’ and ‘slave.local’) is up and running.
+This means the domain including both “hosts” (aka 'master' and 'slave.local') is up and running.
 The same steps would be necessary to create a domain with two physical distinct hosts.